Convert a WordPress Site to a Multisite

 For more information on sub-domain vs sub-directory setups see the Types of multisite network article on the WordPress Codex.

 Enable the Network

-The network is now configured in the database, there is one remaining step to enable the network functionality.
+The network is now configured in the database, but there is one remaining step to enable the network functionality.
 Finalize the

 wp-config.php settings and ensure